jules2689/trudeau/trudeau/2020-04-20/pre_news.md

 There will be other things for the Prime Minister to say today.
 We are expecting of course to hear from public safety minister bill Blair a little bit later as well as of course the Nova Scotia RCMP.
 Just to remind you what we are dealing with in terms of number sand what happened in Nova Scotia, it started to unfold Saturday night.
-The shooter now believed to have taken out at least 16 people Andre himself was also killed when he was taken into custody is ourunderstanding.
+The shooter now believed to have taken out at least 16 people and he himself was also killed when he was taken into custody is ourunderstanding.
 Let me go back to David if I can.
 Obviously these are -- here is the Prime Minister.
 There we go.
 We will let him talk about events as they unfolded in Nova Scotia.